November 12, 2022

 The menu offers you Tibetan, Indian, Italian, and a few others.
 But, the best is Dal Bhat, ordinary Nepali cuisine.
 You will get rice, pulses, spinach, pickles, papad, salad, etc. in Dal Bhat.
 Apart from this, you can also get bread, snacks, different drinks, hot chocolates, and many more.
 Food is available in the same place where you spend the night, and for lunch, you will find a convenient location accordingly.

 It depends on how you define luxury.
-Luxury in a pure sense means comfort, and there is nothing wrong wanting comfort in this long-high altitude trek.
-Many travel agencies provide you the option for the Everest Base Camp luxury trek.
+Luxury in a pure sense means comfort, and there is nothing wrong with wanting comfort in this long-high altitude trek.
+Many travel agencies provide you with the option for the Everest Base Camp luxury trek.
 This package offers you the best food and accommodation available.

 Trekking is an adventurous journey that requires proper gear and clothes, so you complete the trek with happiness.
 The Everest region is colder, and the temperature changes frequently, so you have to carry layers of clothes.
 Basic clothes and gear include boots, socks, jackets, trekking poles, and so on.